fraidev/thunderstorm/README.md

-# Thunderstorm
+# BitRev

-Thunderstorm is a BitTorrent client written entirely in Rust.
+BitRev is a BitTorrent client written entirely in Rust.
 This Project it's a rewrite of [tornado](https://github.com/fraidev/tornado) in Rust.

 ## Setup